Octet (Enescu): Analysis

 A typical performance of the work takes around 40 minutes.

 However, these four sections are linked together to form a single large sonata-allegro form movement.
 The first movement functions as the exposition and the finale as recapitulation, while development is pursued in the inner two movements.
 The idea of cyclically integrating all of the movements of a symphony into a single overarching form can be traced back to Beethoven's Fifth Symphony, and was developed further by Hector Berlioz, Robert Schumann, and Franz Liszt.
-The most likely model for Enescu's organization of the Octet is the latter's Piano Concerto in E-flat major (1855) which, even more than Liszt's B-minor Sonata pursues the outline of a sonata form throughout its four movements.
+The most likely model for Enescu's organization of the Octet is Liszt's Piano Concerto in E-flat major (1855) which, even more than that composer's B-minor Sonata, pursues the outline of a sonata form throughout its four movements.